 - how long the pain lasts – fifteen minutes, one hour

-- what time you experienced the pain – morning, one hour after waking up, fifteen minutes after dinner
+- what time do you experience the pain – morning, one hour after waking up, fifteen minutes after dinner

 - what you were doing when the pain started – sitting, washing dishes, walking